The EnPass password manager is like a fresh breeze on a blistering hot day.

 And above all, whenever you sign up for something, EnPass takes all your headache, and the built-in password generator proposes strong, random passwords to you.

-Though you’re free to deny these suggestions, I would recommend accepting them as EnPass is the one who would remember those passwords, not you.
+Though you’re free to deny these suggestions, I would recommend accepting them as EnPass is the one who would remember those unique passwords, not you.

 #4.
 There are only a handful of tools that audits the passwords along with storing them, and EnPass is one of them.